 This means there is almost no loss in power due to slippage of a torque converter, and it helps to prevent excessive wear of other internal components too.
 This makes dual clutch systems very popular for automatic transmissions.
 However, they are not used in F1 cars, as they instead use a very unique clutch mechanism that is even more efficient.

-F1 cars do contain a clutch, but it is a single clutch, usually made out of carbon.
-The whole thing weighs as little as 1.5kg, with a normal clutch system weighing upwards of 50kg in some cases.
-This weight saving is critical in F1, where there is so much performance to be gained by simply cutting down the weight of various components.
+F1 cars do have clutches.
+It is a single clutch, usually made out of carbon.
+The whole thing weighs about 1.5 kg, with a normal clutch system weighing upwards of 50 kg in some cases.
+Weight saving is critical in F1, where there is so much performance to be gained by simply cutting down the weight.

 F1 cars are not traditional automatics, as they are more like semi-automatics.
 The driver operates the gears using two paddles behind the steering wheel, which you will find on plenty of road cars as well.
 There are two paddles that function as manual clutches however, but only when the driver is moving from a complete stop, and then he won’t use the clutch manually again.